web-lisp/game-editor/README.md

 # The WebLISP Game Editor

-This repository will contain the source code for the WebLISP Game Editor, a powerful visual tool for creating 2D and 3D games using the WebLISP language.
+The WebLISP game editor repository will contain the source code for the WebLISP game editor.
+The editor will be designed to be an easy-to-use, high-performance tool for game developers.
+It will include a range of features such as a visual editor for designing game levels, an asset manager for managing game assets, and a scripting interface for creating custom game logic.
+The editor will be built on top of WebLISP language and will also act as a demonstration of what WebLISP can do.
+The repository will also include documentation on how to use the game editor and how to contribute to its development.

 ## Features
 The Game Editor will provide a rich set of features that make it easy to create high-quality games, including: